 A qualified Probation Officer, Emma’s previous experience includes working in prisons, with Magistrates and Crown Courts, management of service users and Programmes.
 She has specialised in working with high risk male service users, mainly domestic abuse and sex offenders, and accredited programme delivery.

 Before moving into management, Emma worked as a Quality Development Officer, supporting staff to improve and further develop their skills; she gained a coaching qualification whilst undertaking this role.
 Emma’s first management role was as Deputy Manager and then acting SPO for the Kent Approved Premises, before moving into permanent Senior Probation Officer roles within Programmes and then the Assessment function for KSS CRC.

-Assistant Chief Probation Officer
+Assistant Chief Probation Officer (Execellence and Effectiveness)